esencgr/Python_Scripts_Projects/Data_Scraper_&_Linkedin_Bot/README.md

  ### Installation

- *To install this packages run the python installation instruction below in the command line:*
+ To install this packages run the python installation instruction below in the command line :

 ```python
 pip install -U selenium pandas

 ```
-*To install chromedriver :*
+To install chromedriver

 1. Go to chrome://settings/help and find out which is your Chrome's version
 2. Go to https://chromedriver.chromium.org/downloads and find the latest version which supports your Chrome's version.